shdpl/Laravel-Package-Docker-Development-Tools/readme.md

 - `host` default Laravel instance
 - `docker` config files
-- `package` folders for each of packages
+- `packages` folder that includes each of packages

 ## Launching